thenumbernine/lua-dist/README.md

 - That's all I've got for now.  maybe an Android version will come someday, based on the jni SDL + luajit build of android.

 usage: `/path/to/dist/run.lua [platform]`
-	where platform is all or one of the following: osx, win32, win64
+	where platform is all or one of the following: osx, win32, win64, linux

 requires a distinfo file